 You've heard a lot about superfoods.
 Often it is an exotic list of foods that you might try once, but are unlikely to add to your regular diet e.g. ginseng, pomegranate, quinoa.

 Here is a list of "everyday" common foods that contain some superfood qualities that are great for your body.
 These are among the healthiest foods that you'll see on your everyday supermarket shelves.
-There is no doubt that these foods all either contain important and hard-to-find nutrients OR have high levels of what’s called nutrient density.
-Nutrient density refers to how much nutrition you get in a given number of calories.
-Foods that have a lot of nutrition in a really small number of calories are considered ‘nutrient-dense’.

 Since I was diagnosed at 50 with Type 2 diabetes I've been learning how to do bone-building fitness training which lowers my age.
 You can too.
 It's your choice.
 Walter